Obesity, Sleep & How the Quietest Portable Air Conditioner Can Help

 2. Find outlets for stress

 Stress comes in a variety of forms and can affect anyone at any age.
-One of the number one causes of sleep deprivation is stress.
+One of the causes of sleep deprivation is stress.
 School, economical, and problems with family and friends can all contribute to a restless night sleep.
 Meditation practice, yoga, and even simply hanging out with people that make you feel good allow you to disconnect from the stressor and achieve a better night's sleep.

 As stated earlier, it's difficult to exercise when you're tired, but it's imperative to achieving a healthy weight and lower BMI.
 Exercise also helps with conditions you might already have like diabetes.
 Both children and adults are more sedentary than ever.
 Sitting all day either at school or work doesn't help with the obesity problem.
 You have to get moving.
 Just don't exercise to close too bedtime or it will make nodding off more difficult.